 GARY KENNARD SMITH A Chesapeake, Virginia native, Gary Kennard Smith brings both heart and talent to the stage.
 A 2014 graduate of Norfolk State University with a degree in Kinesiology, Gary has balanced a love for the arts with his greatest role—being a proud husband and father to three beautiful daughters.
 His acting journey has taken him to the stages of the Norfolk State Theatre Company and the Virginia Opera, where he’s captivated audiences with his energy, passion, and commitment to every performance.

-STARLET WINDHAM Starlet is an actress, recording artist, songwriter, producer, and multi-instrumentalist from Chicago, Illinois, whose dynamic artistry bridges theater and music.
+STARLET MARIE WINDHAM Starlet is an actress, recording artist, songwriter, producer, and multi-instrumentalist from Chicago, Illinois, whose dynamic artistry bridges theater and music.
 A graduate of Norfolk State University, she holds a Bachelor’s degree in Music Education.
 On the music stage, she has performed for EGOT recipient Jennifer Hudson, captivated audiences at acclaimed venues, and brought her artistry to prestigious events across Chicago and beyond.
 Her debut album, Take a Chance on Love, and latest single and visual, Never, are available on all streaming platforms.
 Known for her versatility, Starlet’s repertoire spans R&B, Soul, Pop, Jazz, and Gospel, blending these influences into heartfelt storytelling and timeless lyrics.

 CREATIVE TEAM